DEFINITIV: Definitiv Group Pty Ltd (ACN 147 808 026)

 (f) references to a party to this document include that party’s executors, administrators, personal representatives, substitutes, successors and permitted assigns;

-(g) except as otherwise provided in this agreement, a promise, covenant, obligation or benefit made by, or for the benefit of, two (2) or more persons binds, and is enforceable against or may be exercised by those persons jointly and each of them severally;
+(g) except as otherwise provided in this agreement, a promise, covenant, obligation or benefit made by, or for the benefit of, two (2) or more persons bind, and is enforceable against or may be exercised by those persons jointly and each of them severally;

 (h) a reference to any Law includes any amendment, restatement, re-enactment, replacement or consolidation of the Law;